eye-division/katehipkiss/README.md

 A bunch of basic font icons from [IcoMoon][im] have been included in the _includes/svg folder.

-This file is then included in the head.html document for every page.
+This file is then included in the default.html layout document used on every page.

 Usage:
 ```